Disadvantages of Visual Aids in Teaching and How to Fix Them

 Visual aids are extremely diverse

-Yes, there might more advanced, interesting methods worth looking into like animation or educational videos.
+Yes, there might be more advanced, interesting methods worth looking into like animation or educational videos.
 For these methods, you need to invest quite a bit of investment to get it properly running.
 (Still, if you are interested, there are still innovative teaching methods for you to try it out).

 Costly